 I am a bit claustrophobic – I felt rather nervous as we walked around the underground palace with no windows in sight.
 Luckily, the place wasn’t crowded!

-Then, we arrived at the first indication that this is an imperial tomb: the emperor’s throne.
+The first indication that this is an imperial tomb: the Emperor’s celestial throne.

 You can imagine how the Europeans, especially the Italians, would react when they visit this place.